-Teachers should give consideration to the opportunities that there may be for children to learn about the behaviour of the COVID-19 virus, transmission of the infection, and about the measures that are in place to reduce transmission, such as physical distancing, cough and hand hygiene, and the wearing of face coverings and handling and disposing of them correctly.
+Teachers should give consideration to the opportunities that there may be for children to learn about the behaviour of the COVID-19 virus, transmission of the infection, and about the measures that are in place to reduce transmission, such as physical distancing, cough and hand hygiene, and the wearing of face coverings, as well as safe handling and disposal procedures.
 Learning around these areas could feature in Science and Health and Wellbeing activities; parallels could be drawn with other global pandemics and their impact in History; and the subject matter could be approached creatively through Writing, Music and Art activities.